Alternative metal: Emergence of nu metal and commercial peak (1996–2002)

 Korn's 1998 album Follow the Leader and 1999 album Issues sold 3.6 million and 3.2 million copies in the United States, respectively, and the band's 2002 album Untouchables sold 1.4 million.
 Korn's eponymous debut (1994) and second album Life is Peachy (1996) sold 2.1 million and 1.8 million copies, respectively.
-Limp Bizkit's Significant Other (1999) and Chocolate Starfish and the Hot Dog Flavored Water (2000) sold over 7 million and 6 million, respectively.
+Limp Bizkit's Significant Other (1999) and Chocolate Starfish and the Hot Dog Flavored Water (2000) sold over seven million and six million, respectively.
 Korn and Limp Bizkit were frequently featured on MTV, often hitting number 1 and having multiple retired videos on the popular MTV show Total Request Live, competing on the show with boy bands like N'Sync and Backstreet Boys.
 Papa Roach's album Infest (2000) went triple platinum and was supported by the hit single "Last Resort".
-Bands like P.O.D. and Linkin Park also had widespread popularity, with Linkin Park's 2000 album Hybrid Theory being certified diamond in the United States, bringing nu metal to its peak popularity.
-Bands like Staind, Godsmack, Disturbed and System of a Down also achieved multi-platinum mainstream success with the albums Break the Cycle (2001), Godsmack (1998), The Sickness (2000) and Toxicity (2001), respectively.
+Bands like P.O.D. and Linkin Park also had widespread popularity.

 Joel McIver believes that the band Tool is important to the development of this genre; he wrote in his book Unleashed: The Story of Tool, "By 1996 and '97 the wave of alternative metal spearheaded by Tool in the wake of grunge was beginning to evolve into nu-metal".
 However, Tool's vocalist Maynard James Keenan was quick to separate himself from this movement saying "I'm sick of that whole attitude.
 The one that puts Tool in with [nu] metal bands.
 The press... can't seem to distinguish between alternative and metal."
 Other alternative metal bands considered influential to the nu metal genre such as Helmet have also tried to distance themselves from the movement.

 Decline in nu metal and continuity in popularity of alternative metal (2003–2009)

 In 2004, nu metal's popularity was declining, with bands like Korn, Limp Bizkit and P.O.D. having a decline in album sales.
 Instead, post-grunge bands like Nickelback were selling the most records and being promoted the most on radio.
 Additionally, many nu metal bands began to move away from the nu metal genre and moved on to other genres.
-Nonetheless, the popularity of alternative metal persisted throughout the 2000s with the success of several bands.
-Evanescence's 2003 album Fallen went 7× platinum in the United States.
-Godsmack, Disturbed and System of a Down also continued in popularity with number 1 albums.
-Bands like Three Days Grace and Breaking Benjamin also broke into the mainstream, with Three Days Grace achieving multiple hit singles, including the song "Animal I Have Become".